 (b) if he or she was not present at the meeting when he or she was elected or appointed, he or she consented to act as a Director in writing before his or her election or appointment or within 10 days after it, or he or she has acted as a Director pursuant to the election appoint.

 5.6 Election and Term:

-Members of the Association with voting privileges shall, through an online electronic held in accordance with the electronic meeting requirements of these By-laws, elect Directors on a yearly basis to hold office for a term of three (3) years.
-At each election of Members, all Directors whose terms of office have expired or then expire shall retire but, if qualified, shall be eligible for re-election.
+Members of the Association with voting privileges shall, through an online electronic meeting held in accordance with the electronic meeting requirements of these By-laws, elect Directors on a yearly basis to hold office for a term of three (3) years.

 The number of Directors to be elected at any such meeting shall be the number of Directors whose term of office has expired or then expires unless the Directors of the Members otherwise determine.
 The terms of Directors are staggered such that up to a third of the Director positions shall be up for election each year.

-A member may only serve as a Director for two (2) consecutive three (3) year terms.
+Members may only serve as Director for two (2) terms.